-- 2.28 We may issue a temporary ruling about a member's actions while we are handling a complaint.
+- 2.33 We may issue a temporary ruling about a member's actions while we are handling a complaint.
 A temporary ruling is binding on the member.

-- 2.29 A temporary ruling may require a member to do or to not do certain things, including:
+- 2.34 A temporary ruling may require a member to do or to not do, or cease doing certain things, including:

 - (a) lift a restriction on a service;

 - (b) reconnect a service;

 - (c) remove a default listing;

 - (d) buy back a debt;

-- (e) stop legal action; and
+- (e) stop legal proceedings to recover a debt; and

 - (f) stop credit management action.

-- 2.30 A temporary ruling can be in place for up to 90 days.
+2.35 A temporary ruling can be in place for up to 90 days.
 If we decide to extend a temporary ruling, each extension may be for no longer than a further 90 days.